-PPE results will be reported to students and parents in the form of overall examination grades.
-Absence from a component of the PPEs will results in no marks for that component, as would occur if a student were absent from an examination in summer 2020.
+PPE results in Year 11 will be reported to students and parents in the form of overall examination grades.
+Absence from a component of the PPEs will results in no marks for that component, as would occur if a student were absent from an examination in summer 2021.